BoykoZhelev/UserManagement/README.md

  Building:
   - Open terminal ,enter the project directory

-  Linux users:
-  - Run command: 'gradle wrapper'
+  - Run command: 'gradle build'
-  - Run command: 'sudo ./gradlew'

-  Windows users:
-  - Run command 'gradlew'

   Start project by running command:  gradle bootRun

- The project can be tested with REST client like "Postman" or Frontend application
+ The project can be tested with REST client like "Postman" or with the provided Frontend application